jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 a relationship has actually been consummated and hedonic adaptation sets in several months later.

-The key is to realize that no matter who one dates, no matter how attractive or lovely this person may seem, several months in your happiness will depend not upon your romantic fulfillment, but upon much simpler standards of their character, things you will not grow inured to within the lifespan of a bottle of shampoo.
+The key is to realize that no matter who one dates, no matter how attractive or lovely this person may seem, several months into the relationship, your happiness will depend not upon your romantic fulfillment, but upon much simpler standards of their character, things you will not grow inured to within the lifespan of a bottle of shampoo.